Taken every day, PrEP can help keep you free from HIV.

 Is PrEP safe?
 What are the side effects?

 PrEP may cause mild side effects, including upset stomach, headache, and weight loss, especially at the beginning of treatment.
+Kidney function is check twice a year.
 Your provider can help if side effects bother you.

 What does PrEP cost?